-I’ve also been playing with variations on acid-based cheeses and delving into new cheese styles and new dairy products.
+I’ve also been playing with variations on acid-based cheeses and delving into new cheese styles and dairy products.
 Some of these will be the focus of blog posts in the coming month.
 But these styles have also taught me a few tricks that apply to my homemade standards.
-So before So before I offer you new recipes, here are some things I’ve learned in the past year about making yogurt and cheese.
+So before I offer you new recipes, here are some things I’ve learned in the past year about making yogurt and cheese.

 Making Better Yogurt